 Yes, as safe as technologically possible.
 We use 256 – bit encypted software to ensure your data is only accessed by the agents that posted your bail bond.

 Yes.
 You can proceed over the telephone with Bail Bonds Orlando.

 Absolutely not!
 Your information is protected by from all parties.

 Typically from the time the bond discharged is received from the clerk of the court.
 Bail Bonds Orlando has up to 21 days to return any tangible assets that were placed as collateral.

 If the defendant was issued a bench warrant, due to not appearing before the court, the defendant can have their bail bond reinstated if they communicate with the court.
 The defendant will be issued a new trial date during this reinstatement period.
 Reinstatement will incur additional costs to the defendant and/or the co-signer of the bail bond.

 Bond discharge is when the trial has finished and the court ‘discharges’ the bond obligation from the defendant or co-signer, regardless of the outcome of the trial.
-Any outstanding amounts to the bail bonds agency in Orlando FL are still owed.
+Any outstanding amounts to the bail bonds Orlando are still owed.